SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMMaintenanceWindowTaskNotificationConfig.md

----
-layout: glossary
-title: Add-VSSSMMaintenanceWindowTaskNotificationConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSSMMaintenanceWindowTaskNotificationConfig

 ## SYNOPSIS
-Adds an AWS::SSM::MaintenanceWindowTask.NotificationConfig resource property to the template
+Adds an AWS::SSM::MaintenanceWindowTask.NotificationConfig resource property to the template.
+The NotificationConfig property type specifies configurations for sending notifications for a maintenance window task in AWS Systems Manager.

 ## SYNTAX